-This simple, 5-ingredient Maple Sugar Roasted Kabocha Squash Recipe is the best way to enjoy this flavorful veggie!
+This simple 5-ingredient maple sugar roasted kabocha squash recipe is the best way to enjoy this flavorful veggie!
 It's even been given the thumbs up by my kids, so you know it's a good one.
-Kabocha squash is vibrantly colored and absolutely gorgeous on a holiday table, although this recipe is easy and tasty enough for a weeknight!
+Kabocha squash is vibrantly colored and absolutely gorgeous on a holiday table, but also easy enough to prepare for a weeknight!

 How to Cut Kabocha Squash